MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-host-powershell.md

 `-sshPublicKey`

 Path to an SSH public key file.
-Using this public key, you will be able to log in to any of the VMs created by the AKS-HCI deployment.
+Using this public key, you will be able to log in to any of the VMs created by the Azure Kubernetes Service on Azure Stack HCI deployment.
 If no key is provided, we will look for one under `%systemdrive%\Users\<username>\.ssh\id_rsa.pub`.
 If file does not exist, an SSH key pair in the above location will be generated and used.

 `-vipPoolStartIp`